scynesthesia/scynesthesia-optimizer/README.md

 ## Support
 - Open an issue for bugs or feature requests; include PowerShell version, Windows build, and which modules you ran.
-- PR discussions are welcome in English or Spanish.
+- PR discussions are welcome in English.